-With a government roadmap now in place to ease the latest lockdown restrictions, UK employers are planning for a return to the workplace, either in part or full, not only for staff who are currently working from home, but for those who have been placed on furlough.
+With the end of the furlough scheme approaching, and with lockdown restrictions ease, UK employers are planning for a return to the workplace for staff who have been placed on furlough.

 Timing will be a key concern for employers when ending furlough, to ensure there is sufficient work for the employee, while ensuring health and safety considerations have been addressed for the return to work plan.